buildspace/buildspace-projects/Solana_Pay_Store/en/Section_1/Lesson_3_Fetch_items_from_IPFS.md

 ### 🎈 Downloading files from IPFS
 Whatever goes up, must come down.
 Unless it's a rocket to the moon.
 Or the 21 helium balloons I bought on my fourth birthday without telling my parents.
 I wonder where they are today.

 Downloading files from IPFS is almost easier than uploading them lol.
 I've left a file called `useIPFS` in the hooks folder.
-Take a look at it - all it does it add the hash and filename to an IPFS gateway URL.
+Take a look at it - all it does is add the hash and filename to an IPFS gateway URL.

 You can find other public IPFS gateways [here](https://luke.lol/ipfs.php).